Paid to Click (PTC) Sites – Why Are These Jobs Waste of Time?

-Do you already understand why the PTR site does not pay you right after clicking on the email/ad?
-Do you understand why there is so high minimum payout amount?
-Where do they get the money from when 100,000 users reach the minimum payout amount and want to send their 100 USD to bank account?
-I am still not counting the entry bonus for registration and a reward for bringing other people in the system.
+Can you see why the PTR site does not pay you immediately after clicking on the email/ad?
+Do you understand why the payment threshold is set so high?
+Where would they get the money to pay out when 100,000 users reach the minimum payout amount and they all want their 100 USD sent to their bank accounts?
+These are just the breakdowns for the pay per click activities, I have not even mentioned the entry bonus for registration and rewards for introducing new people into the system.

 I will not mention the names of other PTC websites that flood the Internet with these stupidities and offer unreal and fake earnings.
 Instead, let’s discuss why it does not work and will never work.

-99% of users who sign up for these non-functioning systems are people who think that when they bring hundreds of other people in the system, they will earn a lot of money.
-So they just advertise and hire other people who do the same.
-This means that these PTC systems get inactive users who do not buy anything, just want to click on paid ads (e-mails) and get paid for it.
+99% of users who sign up for these non-functioning systems are people who think that introducing hundreds of other people into the system, will earn them a lot of money.
+They, therefore, advertise and hire other people to do the same.
+This means that these PTC systems get inactive users who do not buy anything.
+They just want to click on paid ads (e-mails) and get paid for it.

-The position of the company that should sponsor it (advertiser)
+The position of the company that supposedly sponsors the ads (the actual advertiser)

-No regular company will ever give money for advertising into a system where people (who do not want to buy anything and actually have no interest in anything), are registered just to get the commission for the “mandatory” ad click.
-Would you pay for such advertising if you were an advertiser?
-I would not.
-Logically, you get (almost) zero profit.
-When there is no demand, there is no offer = no money.
+No regular company will ever pay for advertising in a system where people (who do not want to buy anything and actually have no interest in anything), are registered just to get the commission for the “mandatory” ad click.

-The position of PTC / PTR site (the one who promises the money for clicking and watching ads, reading paid emails, etc.):
+The position of PTC / PTR site (the one which promises money for clicking and viewing ads, reading paid emails, etc.):

-- artificially increases the number of members to attract advertisers (sometimes get someone trapped, but there are so few that it will never be enough for payouts);
+- artificially increases the number of members to attract advertisers (occasionally people get caught in the system, but there are so few that it will never be enough for payouts);

 - pays nothing to anybody as there are no funds!

-Just PTC portal.
-It has your data, contacts, and here and there an advertiser who pays an ad that nobody cares about, so there will be little or no profit for him.
-Nowadays such portals appear really everywhere almost daily.
+Nowadays, such portals appear everywhere almost daily.
 Why?
-Because to create such a portal costs 30-150 dollars and everyone can calculate that when the portal for email distribution, clicking on ads, reading ad e-mails, etc. takes the fees from the advertising companies, the initial investment will return immediately.
-No one stops it because these projects write everything in the rules or general conditions that 99% of people do not read at the time of registration.
+Because the costs of creating such portal are relatively low ($30-$150).
+So, everyone can predict that once the portal for email distribution, clicking on ads, reading ad e-mails, etc. collects fees from the advertising companies, their initial investment will return almost immediately.
+Sadly, this cannot be stopped as these types of projects incorporate everything within the rules or general conditions, which 99% of people do not read at the time of registration.

-One of the ways to earn some extra cash by using the Internet is filling out the questionnaires.
-Not only do you have the opportunity to express your opinion or attitude, and contribute to knowledge about current topics in social reality, but you also have the chance to get exciting money.
-I have only positive experience with this kind of job.
-Learn more in the section of online surveys.
+One of the ways to earn some extra cash using the Internet is by completing questionnaires.
+Not only do you have the opportunity to express your opinion or views and contribute to knowledge about current social topics, but you also have the opportunity to earn exciting money.
+I have only positive experiences with this kind of job.
+If you would like to learn more, read about it in the section on online surveys.

-But not to put all these email systems, click on paid ad systems and similar ones in the same category – from time to time there will also appear legitimate companies that do not promise big rewards.
+However, I would not like to put all of the email systems, click on paid ad systems and similar ones in the same category – from time to time there are legitimate companies that appear, and these do not promise big rewards.
 The cost per click/read email should range from 0.001 to 0.01 USD.
 If a PTC portal promises higher rewards, it is probably a scam.
-If the majority offers a registration bonus, sooner or later every such system gets into the red numbers and goes bankrupt.
-So I do not deal with this kind of earnings anymore, and I recommend the same thing for you as well.
+If the system offers a registration bonus, sooner or later, they go into the red and are likely to go bankrupt.
+Personally, I do not deal with these kinds of systems anymore, and I would recommend the same thing for you, my readers, too.

-Have not found what you were looking for in this review?
-Then check out the discussion forum.
-Maybe you will find there some interesting information on this topic.
+Did you find what you were looking for in my review?
+If not, check out the discussion forum as you may find some interesting information on this subject.

-Have you ever come in contact with these PTC sites or PTR systems?
-It would be great if you share your own experiences in the discussion.
+Have you ever come in contact with PTC sites or PTR systems?
+If so, I would like to hear from you, please share your own experiences in the discussion.